k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.md

 *Create your Download and Installation Directory Location*

-Where you situate this installation directory depends on your needs.
+The location of this installation directory depends on your needs.
 On a Linux system, you might consider `/opt/apps/`.
 If you are installing on a Mac or Windows computer, the `/home/username` or `\users\username` directory, respectively, can be considered.

  > Keep in mind that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., `K2view/Studio/persistent-data`).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.